Degeneracy Index and Poincar\'e-Hopf Theorem: 2D Sphere

 The other case is analogous and can be proved using $E^+$ from Example \ref{ex:f_2}(b).
 See Figure \ref{fig:ss_2} for the dynamics.

 \end{proof}

 In other words, a sink can be viewed as an annihilation ring collapsed to a point.
 Similarly, a source can be viewed as a creation ring collapsed to a point.

 It follows from Lemma \ref{lem:ss_ah} that degeneracy indices for a source and for a sink differ by a degeneracy ring with an appropriate sign.
-For example, if we associate $(S^1)$ to a source, then the index for a sink is equal to ($(S^1)-(\bz_1)$), since it is the index of a source substracted by the index of a creation ring which is $(\bz_1)$.
+For example, if we associate $(S^1)+a(\bz_1)$ to a source with an orientation coefficient $a\in \mathbb{R}$, then the index for a sink is equal to $(S^1)+(a-1)(\bz_1)$, since it is the index of a source subtracted by the index of a creation ring which is $(\bz_1)$.
+For symmetry consideration, we choose $a=\frac 12$ so that by reversing the flow orientation around sources and sinks, the indices are exchanged by taking an opposite sign in front of $\bz_1$.

 Define the {\it degeneracy index} of a source and a sink by the following.